-When you start your SEO journey, whether on your own or with an SEO company, a critical first step is to set goals that speak to what you want to achieve.
+When you start your SEO journey, whether on your own or with an SEO agency, a critical first step is to set SEO smart goals that speak to what you want to achieve.
 As with any trip, if you don’t know where you want to go, you won’t know when you arrived (or if you’ve lost your way).

 But, how do you set SEO goals that will help you choose the right tactics, which metrics to measure, and help you determine the return on your SEO investment?